Tejas1510/BlockChain-Test/README.md

 # Simple BlockChain Implementation in C++
-This is a simple implementation of Blockchain in C++ Since blockchains use cryptography, now would be a good time to get some cryptographic functionality in our blockchain.
-We’re going to be using the SHA256 hashing technique to create hashes of our blocks.
+This is a basic implementation of Blockchain in C++.
+Since blockchains use cryptography, this repo uses some cryptographic functionality in our blockchain.
+We have used the SHA256 hashing technique to create hashes of our blocks.
 Feel free to fork the repo and make the changes you think are missing!
+Try to use a unix machine